 Do you handle all genres?
 What about creative non-fiction?
 What about children’s and Young Adult?

 We warmly welcome writers in almost every genre, from very literary to commercial.
 Our tutors work across a diverse list of categories, including both creative non-fiction and fiction writing.
 We certainly also welcome YA writers.
 If you write for much younger children, the course may be less suitable – but feel free to ask.

 We invite writers from all backgrounds to apply to this course, whatever their educational backgrounds or prior achievements.
 We do however ask that all applicants are genuinely committed to a career as an author.

-If you feel this best describes you, please download a full-course prospectus here and follow the links to the application page.
-This page will ask you to describe your idea; your personal goals and upload a sample of your work.
+If you feel this best describes you, please download our course prospectus here and follow the links to the application page.
+This page will ask you to describe your idea, your personal goals, and upload a sample of your work.

-We aim to respond to all applications in two weeks.
+We aim to respond to all applications within 15 working days.
 All work will be forwarded to the course tutors who will make the final decision on entry according to which writers they feel show commitment and commercial viability.

 Where can I get a complete course outline?